Superfluid

 • Superfluid framework bugs

-• Anything that would avoid streams from being closed
+• Anything that would prevent streams from being closed

 • Anything that would result in the sum of all account balances drifting significantly from the total supply